+Workers’ compensation (also referred to as workers’ comp) is a type of insurance that provides wage replacement and medical care benefits to employees who have been injured while on the job.
 At Brown & Crouppen, we understand the pressure to “play down” your work injury – until you see the bills begin to pile up.
 Jobs are supposed to provide income and security.
-But nothing can make you feel more helpless or more worried about the future than a workplace injury.
+But nothing can make you feel more helpless or more worried about the future than a work injury.

 If you’ve been injured on the job, you need to be compensated for lost wages and medical bills.
 You can do this in a way that does not jeopardize your job or your career — if you have the right law firm helping you.

 At Brown & Crouppen, we handle all types of workers’ compensation claims, as well as wrongful death suits, disability benefits claims, and occupational disease suits.
 Recovering workers’ compensation benefits can be a complicated process due to legalities and claim denial.
 A workers’ compensation lawyer can help you with your claim to pursue financial compensation.
-If you or a loved one has suffered a work injury, request a free case evaluation from Brown & Crouppen – our attorneys can help you collect compensation for medical bills, lost wages, and other damages.
+If you or a loved one has suffered a work injury, request a free case evaluation from a workers’ comp lawyer at Brown & Crouppen Law Firm – our attorneys can help you collect compensation for medical bills, lost wages, and other damages.

 What is workers’ compensation?
 Should I file for it?